elcorto/docwatch/examples/md.md

 Table: caption 1 {#tbl:table_with_outer}

 We can even leave the outer pipes off!!
+Also we don't need captions and labels.

 a | table | w/o | outer | pipes
 -|-|-|-|-
 x | y | xxxxx | yyyyyyyyyyyyyyyyyyyyyyyy | zzzzzzz

-Table: caption 2 {#tbl:table_no_outer}

-Note however that since some `pandoc-xnos` version (checked 2023-07), tables and figures *must* have a caption *and* a label, else the build fails.

 # Math